day8/re-frame/docs/coeffects.md

        ... in here I can access coeffect's keys :now :local-store and :random-int))
 ```

+Creating 3 coeffects is probably just showing off, and not generally necessary.

-Probably excessive.
-But we're still missing the final piece.
-How do we register a coeffect handler so that this function
+And we still have the final piece to put in place.
+How do we tell this `coeffect` function what to do when
-`coeffect` knows what value you want?
+it is given `:now` or `:random-int` ?

 ### Meet `reg-cofx`